312 pp., 6.14 x 9.21, notes, bibl., index

-Jeffrey D. Gonda is assistant professor of history in the Maxwell School of Citizenship & Public Affairs at Syracuse University.
+Jeffrey D. Gonda is associate professor of history in the Maxwell School of Citizenship & Public Affairs at Syracuse University.

 For more information about Jeffrey D. Gonda, visit the Author Page.

-“Well written and argued, Unjust Deeds add important details to the story of the black freedom struggle.”--Journal of American History
+“Well written and argued, Unjust Deeds adds important details to the story of the black freedom struggle.”--Journal of American History

 “An examination of the simultaneously personal, local, and national dimensions of legal activism in the twentieth century.”--Law & Social Inquiry